sunfmin/redisgosearch/README.md

 1) "entries:entity:50344415ff3a8aa694000002"
 ```

-Then, for example, if the user types the keywords go community, we first segment the keywords to `["go", "community"]` then do:
+That way, searching for entries that belong to a query such as "go community" is a simple set intersection.
+The query is first segmented to `["go", "community"]`, and the intersection (Redis: `SINTER`) is performed to return the IDs of the original entities.

 ```
 redis 127.0.0.1:6379> SINTER entries:keywords:go entries:keywords:community
 1) "entries:entity:50344415ff3a8aa694000002"
 ```

-With the Redis Intersect command `SINTER` for Set, we are able to get the entry ids for entries that contain both the keywords go and community.
+Then, `Search` will take the resulting keys, unmarshal the original structs,

-redisgosearch can index any Go object that satisfies `Indexable`.
-You can `Search` from the indexed Redis database, and unmarshal results into your indexed objects.
+and return them to you. redisgosearch can index any Go struct satisfying `Indexable`.

 ```go
 type Entry struct {